2020PB/police-brutality/reports/Oregon.md

 ### Police shove, tackle and kneel on protesters | June 29th

-Footage shows a handful of protesters talking to police on the sidewalk.
+Footage shows a handful of protesters talking to police on the sidewalk at 3rd and Main.
 After a few seconds, officers take down a protester.
 Another officer charges across the street to tackle other protesters gathered on the sidewalk.

 Police then fan out across the street.
 Around 1:30, a protester is seen lying on the ground behind the police line.
 A second protester goes to help them up.
 Police shove this protester to the ground.